Naymul24/Web-App-DevOps-Project/README.md

 To deploy the application onto a Kubernetes cluster, we have decided to implement Infrastructure as Code using Terraform.
 The main reasons for deployment to Kubernetes included the ability for application scalability as well as it providing a unified solution for automating the deployment, scaling, and management of the containerised application.
 It ensures that our application can effortlessly scale in response to varying workloads, enhancing both performance and user experience.

-To do this the infrastruture setup had to be set, which ensured the Kubernetes cluster's seamless operation and secure communication.
+To do this, the infrastruture setup had to be set, which ensured the Kubernetes cluster's seamless operation and secure communication.
 The following steps were taken:

 ### Defining Network Services with IaC
 1. The Terraform project and modules were created to organise infrastructure code.